mthom/scryer-prolog/README.md

 ## Phase 3

-Use the WAM code produced by the completed code generator to target LLVM IR to get JIT-compiled and -executed Prolog programs.
+Use the WAM code produced by the completed code generator to get JIT-compiled and -executed Prolog programs.
+The question of how to get assembly from WAM code is something I'm still considering.

 It's my hope to use rusty-wam as the logic engine of a low level (and ideally, very fast) [Shen](http://shenlanguage.org) implementation.